IDMNYU/audiolab/docs/synths.md

 8. Sample-and-hold output (CV OUTPUT)

 *Notes:*
-- foo
+- The TGTSH can take a pulse signal in its timing input, allowing it to be used as a simple sample-and-hold module similar to the Serge SSG.

 #### All-In EG

-The **All-In Envelope Generator** ...

-This novel envelope generator (EG) provides a versatile, cost-effective alternative to other designs.
-It will take just about any signal you feed it and generate an envelope.
-For example, its main input can accept either a trigger or a gate signal.
-Driven by a trigger pulse, the unit's output is an attack-decay (AD) envelope; driven by a gate its output is an attack-release (AR) envelope.
-And you can even use a continuous signal like an LFO for the gate!
-An auxilliary circuit produces a delayed, fixed-width pulse (monostable, or "Mono") which also drives the EG circuitry.
-This pulse may be initiated by any signal with a positive-going 1.5 V crossing, for example, a trigger pulse or a waveform from an LFO, noise source or chaos generator.
-A dedicated output jack for the pulse generator allows other, independent, timing applications.
+The **All-In Envelope Generator** is a simple attack-decay or attack-decay-release envelope generator that can be driven by a trigger/gate signal or, through a secondary circuit, by any input signal that crosses a positive 1.5V threshold.
+The DC input, in addition, runs through a monostable delay circuit, allowing an envelope to be triggered some time after a threshold event.

 <img src = "./img/sergefritz_2_5.png" width="10%" title="All-In EG" alt="All-In EG">